Adaptive multilevel subset simulation with selective refinement: Complexity Analysis

 \subsection{Complexity of subset simulation with selective refinement}

-The square of the coefficient of variation $\delta\big(\widehat P^{\text{SuS}} \big)^2$ of the subset simulation estimator defined in \eqref{def:L} can be expanded as in~\eqref{expand_del} into the sum of a bias term (identical to the bias term for MC) and the relative variance $\VVb{\widehat P^{\mathrm{SuS}}}/P^2_L$\,.
-The bias term can again be made less than $\mathrm{TOL}^2/2$ by choosing $L$ as before in \eqref{def:L}.
+{In analogy to~\eqref{expand_del}, the square $\delta\big(\widehat P^{\text{SuS}} \big)^2$ of the rRMSE for the subset simulation estimator can be expanded into the sum of a bias term -- identical to the one in \eqref{expand_del} for standard MC -- and the relative variance $\mathbb V [\widehat P^{\mathrm{SuS}}]/P^2_L$\,.} The bias term can again be made less than $\mathrm{TOL}^2/2$ by choosing $L$ as before in \eqref{def:L}.
 Moreover, applying results derived in \cite{AB01} it turns out that

 where $s=1$ if the estimators $\widehat P_j$, $j=1,\ldots,K$, are uncorrelated and $s=2$ if they are fully correlated.
 To simplify notation, the biased densities defined by $F_{j-1}^L$ instead of $F_{j-1}$ in \eqref{eq:cond_dens} are again denoted by $\pi_{j-1}$ suppressing the dependence on $L$.